Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Route & Directions/Route around barriers/README.md

 ## How it works

 1. Create the route task using `AGSRouteTask.init(url:)` with the URL to a Network Analysis route service.
-2. Get the default route parameters for the service by calling `AGSRouteTask.getDefaultParameters`.
+2. Get the default route parameters for the service by using `AGSRouteTask.defaultRouteParameters(completion:)`.
 3. When the user adds a stop, add it to the route parameters.
     i.
 Normalize the geometry; otherwise the route job would fail if the user included any stops over the 180th degree meridian. ii.
 Get the name of the stop by counting the existing stops - `stopGraphicsOverlay.graphics.index(of:) + 1`.